Graphic: Susan Markwell and Maree Cummins with an RFDS aircraft

 Too many to list — from the birth of babies at remote locations, to being part of the response to disasters such as the Bali bombings and other mass casualty events.

-I remember responding, along with an RFDS Medical Officer and Pilot, to a burns victim at a remote camp site in far north-west Queensland in the middle of the night.
+I remember responding, along with an RFDS Doctor and Pilot, to a burns victim at a remote camp site in far north-west Queensland in the middle of the night.
 The patient had sustained critical injuries.
 Some months later when I was working at the Royal Brisbane and Women's Hospital (RBWH) it was great to hear that he was recovering well despite his horrific injuries.

 I once travelled to another base to cover a shift at short notice and was called to a primary response at the property of a relative.

-It’s the people that make the difference.
 Being involved in fundraising for RFDS provided me with opportunities to meet and work with so many good people.
 I even met a well-known Australian singer on the road outside Burketown through the RFDS!

 What do you enjoy most about your role?